tss95/arces_classification/README.md

         - **Utility Functions**: Functions like `remove_induced_events` and `change_key_to_index` perform specific transformations on the data, aiding in data preparation and management.

-    - `MetricsCallback.py`: Evaluate if this is no longer used.
-    - `Metrics.py`: Evaluate if this is no longer used.
     - `UMAPCallback.py`: Defines the `UMAPCallback` class, a custom callback for TensorFlow Keras models.
 This callback integrates Uniform Manifold Approximation and Projection (UMAP) for dimensionality reduction and visualization, and logs the results to Weights & Biases (wandb).

         - **Initialization**: During the initialization phase, the callback takes validation data and labels, a label map for human-readable label names, and an interval specifying how frequently the UMAP visualization should be generated.